State Wise Questions

 Are there any fees associated with obtaining fingerprint cards in Florida?
 Back to top

-How many fingerprint cards are required for obtaining a concealed carry license in Florida?
+How many fingerprint cards are required for a concealed carry license in Florida?
 Back to top

 Can I reuse a fingerprint card for multiple purposes?
 Back to top